Acebutolol: Pharmacokinetics

 Acebutolol is well absorbed from the GI tract, but undergoes substantial first-pass-metabolization, leading to a bioavailability of only 35% to 50%.
 Peak plasma levels of acebutolol are reached within 2 to 2.5 hours after oral dosing.
 Peak levels of the main active metabolite, diacetolol, are reached after 4 hours.
 Acebutolol has a half-life of 3 to 4 hours, and diacetolol a half-life of 8 to 13 hours.

 Acebutolol undergoes extensive hepatic metabolization resulting in the desbutyl amine acetolol which is readily converted into diacetolol.
 Diacetolol is as active as acebutolol (equipotency) and appears to have the same pharmacologic profile.
 Geriatric patients tend to have higher peak plasma levels of both acebutolol and diacetolol and a slightly prolonged excretion.
 Excretion is substantially prolonged in patients with renal impairment, and so a dose reduction may be needed.
 Liver cirrhosis does not seem to alter the pharmacokinetic profile of the parent drug and metabolite.

+Chemistry

+The experimental and predicted log P of acebutolol are about 1.7.